bridget-basiq/developers/content/API-Reference/4+Routes/query-route-path-details.md

 <api-reference-actions url="https://playground.chargetrip.com/page=getRoute"></api-reference-actions>

 ## Query
 When using the `routePath` query you need a route id and `location` as a GeoJSON point of a specific point in the route.
-You can create a new route a receive the route `id` using the new route mutation as described [here](/API-Reference/Routes/mutate-route)..
+You can create a new route and receive the route `id` using the new route mutation as described [here](/API-Reference/Routes/mutate-route).
 Please note that the coordinates need to be identical to those you receive back from your route request.
 You can find all coordinates by decoding the encoded `polyline`.

 <schema name="routePath" :frequent="frequently"></schema>